A bent frame can turn every drive into a safety risk, even if your vehicle still “feels” mostly normal.

 How Can I Tell if My Car Needs Frame Straightening?

-If your car pulls to one side, tire wear is uneven, or doors don’t align properly, it likely needs frame straightening.
-You should get a professional inspection to guarantee your vehicle’s safety and performance.
+If your car pulls to one side, tire wear is uneven, your steering wheel isn’t centered, or doors and panels don’t align properly, you may need frame straightening.
+Any of these signs after an accident should prompt a professional inspection to guarantee your vehicle’s safety and performance.

 What Is the Cost of Frame Straightening Services?

-Frame straightening services typically range from $500 to $2,000, depending on damage severity and vehicle type.
-It’s best to get a detailed estimate from a trusted auto body shop for accurate pricing.
+Frame straightening services typically range from several hundred to a few thousand dollars, depending on the severity of the damage, the type of vehicle, and the extent of the repairs.
+It’s best to get a detailed estimate from a trusted shop so you understand the full scope of work and cost.

 Can a Bent Frame Affect My Vehicle’s Alignment?